gratipay/finances/README.md

 ### Workflow

-Each month gets [a PR](https://github.com/gratipay/finances/pulls) entitled `reconcile YYYY-MM`, with a branch named `YYYY-MM`.
+Each month gets [a PR](https://github.com/gratipay/finances/pulls) entitled `account for YYYY-MM`, with a branch named `YYYY-MM`.
 We close the month by merging the PR for the month.
 Inside of an open month, we should overwrite ledger transactions as needed (changes are tracked in Git commits and GitHub comments).
 Outside of an open month, we must make any correcting transactions